PimentelM/CTF-Writeups/2017/34c3/primes/README.md

 I will be postiong the final script as it is, without changes.

-This is why there is some portuguese text and the part of the shellcode where we addd the size of the payload is awkward.
+This is why there is some portuguese text and the part of the shellcode where we add the size of the payload is awkward.
 Awkward because there are a lot of ADD_EBX_BY(101) instructions used to sum up until a certaing number.
 But i could simply replace it by a MOV_EAX_DWORD(Any_Number) and then MOV_EBX_EAX.

 This is because as always happens in CTF, i got the flag before changing the awkward part of the code.